vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 (In) thus (predicating) the reaping of fruit (by the Soul), is not beset with difficulties.

 This Soul is threefold: Bound (Baddha), Freed (Mukta), and Free or Eternal (Nitya).
 Of these the Bound are those particular group of souls, from Brahma down to the worm, inha- biting the fourteen worlds comprising the 'Oval Sphere.'
-Brahma is sprung from the navel-lotus of Šriman-Nārāyaṇa; Rudra from Brahmā; from Brahma again are sprung the Yogis Sanaka etc., the Devarshis Narada etc., the Brahmarshis Vasishtha etc, the Nine Prajapatis, Pulastya, Marici, Daksha, Kasyapa etc. From these sprang the Devas, the Regents of the Quarters (Dik-palakas), the Fourteen Indras, the Fourteen Manus, the Asuras, Pitrs, Siddhas, Gandharvas, Kinnaras, Kimpurushas, Vidya- dharas etc., the Vasus, Rudras, Adityas, the Ašvinis, and the Danavas, Yakshas, Rakshasas Pišacas, Guhyakas etc. Thus there are many varieties of creatures of Deva-Origin.
+Brahma is sprung from the navel-lotus of Śriman-Nārāyaṇa; Rudra from Brahmā; from Brahma again are sprung the Yogis Sanaka etc., the Devarshis Narada etc., the Brahmarshis Vasishtha etc, the Nine Prajapatis, Pulastya, Marici, Daksha, Kasyapa etc. From these sprang the Devas, the Regents of the Quarters (Dik-palakas), the Fourteen Indras, the Fourteen Manus, the Asuras, Pitrs, Siddhas, Gandharvas, Kinnaras, Kimpurushas, Vidya- dharas etc., the Vasus, Rudras, Adityas, the Aśvinis, and the Danavas, Yakshas, Rakshasas Piśacas, Guhyakas etc. Thus there are many varieties of creatures of Deva-Origin.
 The human class also has many varieties such as Brāhmaṇas, Kshatriyas, Vaisyas, Sudras etc. So also is the animal species such as cattle, beasts, birds, reptiles, moths, worms etc. The

 VIII.]